vadimdemedes/route66/Readme.md

 - Flexible (allows you to handle the request the way you want)
 - Lightweight (165 sloc, commented and understandable code)
 - Convenient API for defining routes
-- Compatible with Koa and Express
+- Compatible with Koa and Express (and any other custom framework or app)
 - Extensive tests
 - Support for route parameters